ECQF Game #6 Review: Toronto Maple Leafs 3 vs. Boston Bruins 1 | Maple Leafs Hotstove

 The whole thing obviously goes as Frederik Andersen goes, though.
 You’d really like to see the Leafs incorporate some bump passes and shorten their game up at times like that when they’re repeatedly banging their heads against the wall.

-4. The Leafs also benefited from — and took full advantage of — some puck luck after Ron Hainsey’s point shot deflected and the puck bobbled, hopping on Marchand and winding up on Mitch Marner’s stick in the slot, who buried with a nice backhand finish.
+4. The Leafs also benefited from — and took full advantage of — some puck luck after Ron Hainsey’s point shot deflected and the puck bobbled, hopping on Marchand and winding up on the stick of Mitch Marner in the slot, who buried with a nice backhand finish.
 There’s no doubt the Leafs rope-a-dope’d this game for a good 30 minutes in the midsection of the contest, leaning heavily on Andersen and getting some timely offense, and it really was amazing that they managed to outscore the Bruins in the middle frame.

 5. What was legitimately impressive, however, was the way the Leafs closed out the third.
 The second period appeared to be setting up for an all-out assault from the Bruins in the final frame, but it didn’t really ever happen to the extent you might’ve imagined.
 The Leafs seemed to regain the composure that was missing in the second period, when they couldn’t generate any breakout ideas beyond panic-flipping the puck to center for one Leaf to chase in vain.

 While the Leafs still did not generate enough cycle time to run out the clock safely in the third period – aside from one spell by Marleau and Marner battling on the end boards in the final two minutes – they were stiffer through the neutral zone than they were when they nearly coughed up the 4-1 lead in Game 5.
-It was essentially open season for the Bruins to break the zone with speed and control in third period of Game 5, with the Leafs D backing right off.
+It was essentially open season for the Bruins to break the zone with speed and control in the third period of Game 5, with the Leafs D backing right off.
 The Leafs forced more dump ins and managed to clear pucks effectively to disrupt sustained pressure from the Bruins tonight.
 There were also a few bump passes into the middle that got the Leafs out of trouble, which was nice to see.

 6. The Leafs power play was not the momentum builder they’ll need it to be in Game 7.
 They were far too cute at times with the puck and also hesitant to take what was given to them: point shots from the top of the umbrella.
 The Bruins were sagging right off, taking away the space of Matthews, Nylander and Marner on the half walls, but Rielly and Gardiner never really took their opportunities to step into one or two from the top of the zone.
 The Leafs are going to have to keep them honest there when the Bruins are handing it to them, and simplify a little bit in general.
 The power play has been a strength for the most part this series, but the Bruins are making adjustments and the Leafs will have to make their own.